Creeping Death: Lyrics

 The song is told from the perspective of the "Destroyer", the Angel of Death sent by God during the Tenth Plague of Egypt.
 Moses, through his older brother Aaron, insisted he was sent by God and repeatedly demanded that Pharaoh should set the Hebrew slaves free from Egypt to the promised land of Canaan.
 For the previous 400 years, the Hebrew people had lived as slaves in the Land of Goshen within Egypt.
 To punish Pharaoh for his obstinacy, God set ten plagues upon Egypt.
 The references to the plagues in the song include:

 Release

 The single was released through Music for Nations in the UK and France.
 The B-sides were the cover songs "Am I Evil?" (originally by Diamond Head) and "Blitzkrieg" (originally by Blitzkrieg).
 These covers are called Garage Days Revisited on the back cover; the 1987 EP The $5.98 E.P. - Garage Days Re-Revisited is a reference to this title.
-The B-sides were later included on the compilation album Garage Inc..
+The B-sides were later included on the 1988 Elektra Records reissue of Kill 'Em All and the 1998 compilation album Garage Inc..